TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 MyOffers currently allows the organisations listed below (beside itself) to place targeting cookies:

 Organisation For information please view the links below Google http://www.google.com/intl/en-GB/policies/technologies/cookies/ Facebook http://en-gb.facebook.com/help/cookies/ Twitter https://support.twitter.com/articles/20170514-twitters-use-of-cookies-and-similar-technologies# Visual DNA http://www.visualdna.com/cookie-policy/

 Please note that if you delete, block or otherwise restrict cookies, or if you use a different device or Internet browser, you may need to renew your opt-out choice.
 Alternatively, you can also delete these cookies directly within your browser options.

 We may occasionally drop retargeting cookies.
 We currently allow;

-Google AdWords For information please view the links below Google http://www.google.com/intl/en-GB/policies/technologies/cookies/
+Google AdWords For information please view the links below Google http://www.google.com/intl/en-GB/policies/technologies/cookies/ Your Consent
-Your Consent

 This privacy statement covers the use of cookies by http://www.myoffers.co.uk only and does not cover the use of cookies by any advertisers.

 By providing information at any of our sites, you agree to the terms of this cookie policy.
 However at any time, you can choose to disable our cookies by changing your browser settings.
 If you do not agree to this cookie policy, please do not use our site.

-This Cookie Policy was last updated in May 2014
+This Cookie Policy was last updated in December 2014

-Changes to this privacy statement
+Changes to this Privacy Statement

 MyOffers will occasionally update this privacy statement.
 MyOffers will obtain your opt-in consent for any updates to this privacy statement that materially expand the sharing or use of your personal information in ways not disclosed in this privacy statement at the time of collection.

-If you choose to use our referral service to tell a friend about our site, we will ask you for your friend's name and email address.
-We will automatically send your friend a one-time email inviting him or her to visit the site.
-MyOffers stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.

-Your friend may contact us to request that we remove this information from our database.

 Contact Information